 Some have claimed that the Vanguard class submarines which carry Trident are vulnerable to cyber-attacks in the same way the recently hit NHS is, that is not the case.

-Critics point to the Royal Navy’s decision to install a heavily adapted operating system, based off the same framework as Windows XP, as the operating system on its missile-carrying Vanguard class submarines.
+Critics point to the Royal Navy’s decision to install a heavily adapted operating system as the operating system on its missile-carrying Vanguard class submarines.
 While some versions of Windows have long been criticised for unreliability, the variant installed on the submarine fleet is about as robust and reliable as they come, having no real practical similarity with Windows XP.

 So reliable is the system that the operating system and its variants are widely used in commercial operations including manufacturing plants, labs and commercial ships.
 The Royal Navy has already installed similar systems in other ships and submarines.

 Some have taken to using the recent attacks on the NHS as part of a campaign against Trident, albeit they’ve used the wrong information.
 While we have no position on renewing Trident, we do have a very strong position on facts being important.

 — CND (@CNDuk) May 13, 2017